 This discrepancy likely stems from the fact that $h_{d,SR}$ was computed over a wide radial range (1–4 times the half-mass radius), which can encompass regions like the central bulge, outer disk, or even satellite structures.
 In contrast, most of the $h_{d,new}$ values cluster between 2 and 5 kpc, consistent with observational estimates \citep{Bovy2013, Courteau2011}, which shows that the use of a more localized fit for each galaxy that excludes the inner bulge and focuses specifically on the disk part produces more consistent scale-length estimates that are better suited for comparing galaxy structure and radial migration for different systems.

-The disk scale-height is also calculated to identify and compare thinner and thicker disk galaxies.
+The disk scale-height was also calculated to identify and compare thinner and thicker disk galaxies.
 Here, ``thinner'' or ``thicker'' refers to the ratio between the disk scale-height and scale-length.
 In contrast, the terms ``thin'' or ``thick'' disks refers to distinct structural components within spiral galaxies.
 A thicker disk galaxy is one in which the vertical scale-height is relatively large compared to its radial scale-length, while thinner disk galaxies have relatively smaller vertical scale-heights.
 Stars near the midplane ($|z_\text{Final}| < 0.2$ kpc) are more numerous due to higher stellar mass density, but the vertical profile in a narrow radial bin flattens in this region, making it poorly described by a simple two-component exponential model.
-To improve accuracy, we exclude $|z_\text{Final}| < 0.2$ kpc from the fits, following the approach of \cite{Minchev2015}.
-The vertical density of the galaxies is calculated by binning star particles in the vertical direction with 0.2 kpc-wide, non-overlapping bins from $|z_\text{Final}| = 0.2$ to 4 kpc to exclude the central region, and then smoothed using a 0.1 kpc rolling average to reduce noise in the profile.
-Additionally, the vertical density is only calculated within the radius of 1.5-2.5 $h_d$, ensuring that the analysis is focused on the middle disk, to avoid contamination from the bulge/peanut or flaring in the outer disk and halo.
-The vertical stellar density is computed with the double-exponential profile of the form:
+To improve accuracy, we excluded $|z_\text{Final}| < 0.2$ kpc from the fits, following the approach of \cite{Minchev2015}.
+The vertical density of the galaxies was calculated by binning star particles in the vertical direction with 0.2 kpc-wide, non-overlapping bins from $|z_\text{Final}| = 0.2$ to 4 kpc to exclude the central region, and then smoothed using a 0.1 kpc rolling average to reduce noise in the profile.
+Additionally, the vertical density was only calculated within the radius of 1.5-2.5 $h_d$, ensuring that the analysis is focused on the middle disk, to avoid contamination from a central bulge, a boxy peanut structure, or disk flaring in the outer disk and halo.
+The vertical stellar density was computed with the double-exponential profile of the form:

 which captures the contributions from both the thin and thick disk components.
 The first term represents the thin disk, where the density decreases with a scale-height $h_{z,thin}$, while the second term corresponds to the thick disk, which has a larger scale-height $h_{z,thick}$.